 The Porsadrill diamond tip drill bit makes the job of drilling into tiles easy and completely does away with the ordinary system of a core drill bit and pilot drill bit held in an arbour which is quite tricky to master due to the fact that the pilot drill tends to slip and scratch the surface of the tile.

 Using A Guide Plate Instead Of A Pilot Hole When Drilling Into Tiles

 One of the problems with using core drill bits with a centre drill is that you cannot drill holes on, or sometimes even close to, the edge of a porcelain tile.
 Neither can you enlarge or extend an existing hole.

-With the 365 drilling system however, you can.
+With this system however, you can.
 This is achieved by the unique idea of doing away with the guide drill in the centre of the core bit and using a guide plate to stop the drill bit slipping over the tile.

 There is no centre guide drill so the drill holes can be overlapped and taken right up to the edge of tiles.

 The guide plate has non-slip pads on the back so when it is placed on a tile and held down, the drill bit is simply placed in the appropriate hole and you can drill through the tile.